Christoph16478/bioinformatics-basics-algorithms-applications/README.md

 **bioinformatics - basics, algorithms and applications:**

-overview and practical trainings in the bioinformatics section
+overview and practical trainings in bioinformatics.

 ## :heavy_check_mark: prerequisites ##